phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 Further configuration of the setup parameters for the Phoromatic Server and Phoronix Test Suite clients can be tuned via the *~/.phoronix-test-suite/user-config.xml* file.
 All control and configuration of the Phoromatic Server is done via the web-based interface when the Phoromatic Server is active.

-The Phoromatic Server utilizes PHP/HHVM's built-in web-server capabilities and there's also a Phoronix Test Suite built-in WebSocket server that's also initiated for back-end processing.
+The Phoromatic Server utilizes PHP's built-in web-server capabilities and there's also a Phoronix Test Suite built-in WebSocket server that's also initiated for back-end processing.
 At this time there are no ports set by default for these services but must be defined within the user configuration file.
 With the Avahi zero-conf network discovery and other automated detection in place, there's little restrictions over the port selection.

 Systemd and Upstart service files are shipped with the Phoronix Test Suite for those that wish to have the services automatically run as daemons.
-The only new requirements over the basic Phoronix Test Suite system requirements is having PHP-SQLite support installed and the newer version of PHP or HHVM is recommended for offering the best support.
+The only new requirements over the basic Phoronix Test Suite system requirements is having PHP-SQLite support installed and the newer version of PHP is recommended for offering the best support.

 ### Example Deployments